TinyCamML/TinyCamML/README.md

 Our initial goal is to build cameras that overlook roadways, take pictures of the road, determine if the roadway is flooded, and send a simple message (i.e., 'flooded' or 'not flooded') via cell to a google sheet.

-The repository has 3 parts:
+The repository has multiple parts:

 - a `Firmware` folder, that contains the OpenMV code and the Particle Boron code.
 The OpenMV handles taking pictures and using a ML model.
 The Boron handles publishing the ML model results to a google sheet via cell.
 - a `hardware` folder, that contains the 3D primnted parts, the circuit diagram, and the bill of materials for building the camera and the housing.
 - a `dev` folder, that has some snippets of code that were useful in building, testing, adn debugging the device
+- an assets folder, that contains a [pdf of a build guide](assets/2024_12_02_BuildGuide.pdf) for the TinyCamML.
+If you have comments, you can add them to our [google document of the build guide](https://docs.google.com/document/d/1C9PLoJusVJ-cXYZn4gjNS5eJlwIkASh2FyWyaLo89QA/edit?usp=sharing)

 ### Do you want to be involved?: